LLudivina/project-one/README.md

 <img width="637" alt="Screen Shot 2023-04-24 at 7 10 02 PM" src="https://user-images.githubusercontent.com/117120227/234157465-71611a14-e335-4969-a383-35623217eef4.png">

    The first dashboard that we created displayed the relationship between Wind Speed and Wind Direction over the last ten years.
 The top chart captures the wind's average direction between each year in angular degrees in a clockwise direction.
-The year 2015 had the highest average wind movement of 136 angular degrees.
+The year 2015 had the most average wind movement of 136 angular degrees.
 This would be equivalent to winds pushing in a SouthEast direction.
 This year, 2023, has experienced less movement with a average wind direction of 86 angular degrees, which is equivalent to winds pushing East.
+   The bottom chart displays the average Wind Speed rate in meters per second for each quarter of the last 10 years.
+Looking at the data the wind speed is at its highests in every 1st quarter of every year.
+The highest speed rate 67.27 mps in 2019, while the lowest speed recorded was 38.29 mps in 2022.

 <img width="633" alt="Screen Shot 2023-04-24 at 8 06 11 PM" src="https://user-images.githubusercontent.com/117120227/234164549-951fce58-cb84-4359-b98f-6dc7d695b470.png">